 As stated above, the Company understands that to accomplish its objectives, including keeping its executive talent, it needs to pay competitive compensation.
 As a result, the Compensation Committee periodically, but at least annually, reviews comparable positions in the market to confirm that the compensation paid to the Company's Chief Executive Officer and other Named Executive Officers remains competitive.
-For 2008, the Compensation Committee engaged compensation consultants, Watson Wyatt and Towers, to provide the Compensation Committee with the market information necessary for this review.
-Both companies provide other services to the Company.
-At the request of the Compensation Committee, Watson Wyatt and Towers conducted peer group and market surveys to assist the Compensation Committee in ensuring the Company's executive compensation remained commensurate with responsibilities and to provide advice on market trends and executive compensation generally.
-Neither Watson Wyatt nor Towers determined or recommended the amount or form of compensation paid to our executive officers, including our Named Executive Officers, during 2008.
+For the 2009 fiscal year, the Compensation Committee engaged compensation consultant, Towers Perrin, to provide the Compensation Committee with the market information necessary for this review.
+At the request of the Compensation Committee, Towers Perrin conducted peer group and market surveys to assist the Compensation Committee in ensuring the Company's executive compensation remained commensurate with responsibilities and to provide advice on market trends and executive compensation generally.
+Towers Perrin id not determine or recommend the amount or form of compensation paid to our executive officers, including our Named Executive Officers, during the 2009 fiscal year or the 2010 fiscal year.

 The companies in the peer group were selected by the Compensation Committee based on the nature, composition, geographic scope, complexity and key financial data of potential peer companies in the packaging, paper, manufacturing and industrial businesses.
 The Compensation Committee reviews the peer group compensation in comparison with the Company's Named Executive Officer compensation levels.
 The Compensation Committee does not establish targets or benchmarks in assessing peer data in comparison with the Company's executive compensation, but rather uses peer and other market data to confirm that the Company's compensation awards are comparable and competitive with peer and market data.
-For 2008, the Company's peer group consisted of the following companies:
+For the 2009 fiscal year, the Company's peer group consisted of the following companies:

 Owens-Illinois, Inc. Crown Holdings, Inc. Ball Corp.
 MeadWestvaco Corp.
 Avery Dennison Corp.
-Temple-Inland Inc.

-Sealed Air Corp.
+Temple-Inland Inc. Sealed Air Corp.
 Sonoco Products Co.
 Bemis Co.
-Inc.

-Bowater Inc.

-Pactiv Corp.
+Inc. Armstrong World Industries, Inc. Pactiv Corp.
 Silgan Holdings, Inc. Graphic Packaging Corp.
-Louisiana-Pacific Corp.

-Packaging Corporation of America

-Rock-Tenn Co.
-AptarGroup, Inc. Potlatch Corp.
-Spartech Corp.
-Valmont Industries
+Owens Corning Packaging Corporation of America Rock-Tenn Co.
+AptarGroup, Inc. USG Corporation Vulcan Materials Company Valmont Industries

+The Company has replaced four peer companies included in the peer group list disclosed in its 2009 Proxy Statement.
+Bowater, Inc. because of the company's filing for bankruptcy protection.
+Louisiana-Pacific Corp., Potlatch Corp., and Spartech Corp., because of their relative sizes, have been replaced by Owens Corning, Armstrong World Industries, Inc., USG Corporation, and Vulcan Materials Company.
+These new companies were selected because of their industries, size and availability of comparative financial and executive compensation data.